wbfy/wbfy-squash-it/readme.txt

 * Initial release

 == License ==
+Copyright (c) 2019 Steve Perkins, Websites Built For You

 This file is part of Squash It!
 Image Resizer.

 Squash It!
 Image Resizer is free software: you can redistribute it and/or modify it